 What-if analysis tools infused together with Simulation models can help in shaping the design and management of health care SC.
-With respect to SC design issues, SM can support decisions concerning process flows, localization (location of facilities, distribution systems), selection (suppliers, partners, products), and size (capacity of facilities).
-Owing to SCM challenges, SM can help make decisions concerned with policies, planning processes. inventorv management. and suppliers/consumers collaboration agreements.
-In this paper, we present a number of proposed modeling efforts that aids decision making processes in healthcare SCM.
+SM coupled with SC design issues can help facilitate decisions concerning process flows, localization (location of facilities, distribution systems), selection (suppliers, partners, products), and size (capacity of facilities).
+Owing to SCM challenges, SM can help make decisions that border on policies, planning processes, inventory management, and suppliers/consumers collaboration agreements.
+In this paper, we present a number of proposed modelling techniques that aids constructive decision making processes in healthcare SCM.
 We emphasize on the key indices of SCM: scope, problem, decision variables, objective, monetary value, customer service initiatives, and constraints.
-Various decision parameters aim to limit the broad decision objectives in SC and to gauge its performance according to the set objectives.
-The monetary value reflects the cost efficiency and profitability of SCM activities while the customer service initiatives include the two main elements for consumer satisfaction: product availability and response time.
-Constraints represent restrictions placed on SC, which are generally pertaining capacity, service compliance, and the balance between demand and consumption.
-Proposition tabled by the modelers during model development to simplify the reality of SC are also addressed in our discussion.
+Various decision parameters aim to minimize the broad decision objectives in SC and to gauge its performance according to the set objectives.
+The fiscal value seeks to mirror the cost efficiency and profitability of SCM activities while the customer service initiatives include the two main elements for consumer satisfaction: availability and response time.
+SC constraints are geared towards capacity, service compliance, and the balance between demand and consumption.
+Proposition tabled by the designers during model development that simplify the reality of SC are also addressed in this discussion.

 Optimizing Scarce Drug Allocation: SM based decision support system (DSS) has been instituted to support the Drug Distribution Channel in Ghana which is regulated by the Ministry of Health (MoH).
 DDC aimed to manage fair and equitable scarce drugs distribution in the regions with the involvement of 150 clinics and 25 pharmaceutical companies involving 125 drugs in 20 drug categories.
-The allocation problem as described was nonlinear, multi-objective, and large in size.
-Therefore, the proposed DSS utilized a multi-objective optimization model and a heuristic solution to accomplish optimized distribution while taking into account efficiency, effectiveness, and equity of the drug-allocation process.
+The allocation problem as emphasized was nonlinear, multi-objective, and large in size.
+In view of this, we suggest DSS utilized with multi-objective optimization model and a heuristic solution to obtain optimized distribution while taking cognisance of efficiency, effectiveness, and equity of the drugallocation process.
+Drugs were allocated and distributed based on dollar value term.

-Allocation efficiency in the model was measured by the extent to which all drugs are distributed to clinics with a maximum dollar value of drugs allocated (equal to a minimum left over budget) in a given ordering period.
-Premised on effectiveness we measured the extent to which drugs need by clinics were allocated and received.
+Premised on effectiveness we measured the extent to which drugs needed by clinics were allocated and received.
 We use weight matrix to establish the critical role of drugs for various clinics.
-To ensure equity, the model adopted allocation heuristic approach to get each clinic fraction that is weighted by and proportional to the ordered amount of any short supply drug.
-Critical decision variables use the dollar value of drug received by a clinic and the binary state (0 or 1) represents if a clinic received any allocation of drug or not.
+Heuristic approach was used to get each clinic fraction that is weighted and proportional to the ordered amount of any short drug supply.
+Critical decision variables use the dollar value of drug received by a clinic and the binary state (0 or 1) signifies if a clinic received any allocation of drug or not.

-Looking at the performance indices, the model points out two objective functions: (1) minimize the leftover budget in any given period (to achieve efficiency) and (2) minimize the difference between allocation ratios and weighted orders from clinics (to achieve effectiveness and equity).
-The model was set to perform according to several constraints as follows.
+Looking at the performance indices, the model points out two objective functions: (1) limit the leftover budget in any given time and (2) minimize the difference between allocation ratios and weighted orders from clinics.
+A set performance constraint was highlighted as indicated below:

-- (i) Clinic constraints: clinics are not expected to spend beyond their allocated budget threshold in ordering drugs. - (ii) Pharmaceutical firm constraints: Cedi value term of total disbursement should not exceed the limits in the settlement agreement.
+- a.
+Clinic constraints: clinics are not expected to spend beyond their allocated budget threshold in procuring drugs. - b.
+Pharmaceutical firm constraints: Cedi value term of total disbursement should not exceed the limits in the settlement agreement plan.

-This model solution was instituted to identify scarce medicines whiles looking at a fair and balanced allocation among clinics considering all possible alternatives.
+This model solution was instituted to identify very uncommon medicines whiles looking at a more equitable and balanced allocation among clinics considering all possible alternatives.
 The performance of the allocation heuristics greatly hinges on the priority provided by the decision makers through the weight matrix.